sulu/sulu/UPGRADE.md

 -- if you use audience targeting also the following is required:
 ALTER TABLE at_target_group_conditions CHANGE condition condition JSON NOT NULL
 ```

+If you upgrade doctrine/dbal to Version 3 see there [UPGRADE.md](https://github.com/doctrine/dbal/blob/3.1.x/UPGRADE.md#upgrade-to-30).

 ## 2.2.11